johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 {% include image.html nameSmall="desktop1-small.jpg" name="desktop1.png" caption="Figure 1 &mdash; urxvt + tmux + Vim.
 That's how I'm spending way too much of my waking time inside a darkened room.
 The x86 assembly listing in the top right pane serves an important dual purpose: firstly, it is an attempt to make my programmer peers believe that I <em>really know a lot</em> about computers, and secondly, it distances me from JavaScript wielding hipsters." %}

 {% include image.html nameSmall="desktop2-small.jpg" name="desktop2.png" caption="Figure 2 &mdash; Another common use-case showcasing the window tiling functionality.
-Yes, the browser window shows the post you are reading right now (plus a Vimperator window, signalling my technical expertise to those in the know).
+Yes, the browser window shows the post you are reading right now (plus a Vimperator window, signalling my technical expertise to those <em>in the know</em>).
 Life is a big recursion, is it not?
-Also note the common staple of wannabe l33t Linux haxxorz, the ubiquitous tmux clock." %}
+Also note the common staple of wannabe l33t Linux haxxorz, the <em>Ubiquitous Tmux Clock&trade;</em>." %}

 {% include image.html nameSmall="desktop3-small.jpg" name="desktop3.png" alt="Figure 3 &mdash; The obligatory 'just showing off' screenshot because I like the number three.
 Thunar makes an appearance here." caption="Figure 3 &mdash; The obligatory \"just showing off\" screenshot because I like the number three.
 Thunar makes an appearance here too." %}